 For many restaurant owners, getting rid of pests has always been seen as a grudge purchase.
-You see a pest, you call a pest control company to eliminate the problem.
+If you see a pest, you call a pest control company to eliminate the problem.
 That’s it.
-However, if you really want effective control that will prevent insects and rodents from invading and threatening the reputation of your establishment, while protecting it from future infestations, then you may need to consider a different approach to managing pest risks.
+However, suppose you really want effective control that will prevent insects and rodents from invading and threatening your establishment's reputation while protecting it from future infestations.
+In that case, you may need to consider a different approach to managing pest risks.

-When it comes to pest, we distinguish between two approaches: Pest Control
+When it comes to pests, we distinguish between two approaches: Pest Control

 and Integrated Pest Management

 (IPM).
-Here we’ll discuss what each approach is and the importance of choosing the right approach for your restaurant.
+Here we’ll discuss each approach and the importance of choosing the right approach for your restaurant.

 What is Pest Control?

 Pest control can be defined as the process of minimising or removing any unwanted species that can be considered a ‘pest’ from a home, place of business or public building.
 The controlling of pests will generally involve the following steps to eliminate any pests that have already established a presence within the space:

 - Identify the type of pest and where they are entering the property